Protestantism: Government

-In the Middle Ages, the Church and the worldly authorities were closely related.
+During the Middle Ages, the Church and the worldly authorities were closely related.
 Martin Luther separated the religious and the worldly realms in principle (doctrine of the two kingdoms).
 The believers were obliged to use reason to govern the worldly sphere in an orderly and peaceful way.
 Luther's doctrine of the priesthood of all believers upgraded the role of laymen in the church considerably.
 The members of a congregation had the right to elect a minister and, if necessary, to vote for his dismissal (Treatise On the right and authority of a Christian assembly or congregation to judge all doctrines and to call, install and dismiss teachers, as testified in Scripture; 1523).
 Calvin strengthened this basically democratic approach by including elected laymen (church elders, presbyters) in his representative church government.
 The Huguenots added regional synods and a national synod, whose members were elected by the congregations, to Calvin's system of church self-government.
 This system was taken over by the other reformed churches and was adopted by some Lutherans beginning with those in Jülich-Cleves-Berg during the 17th century.

 Politically, Calvin favored a mixture of aristocracy and democracy.
 He appreciated the advantages of democracy: "It is an invaluable gift, if God allows a people to freely elect its own authorities and overlords."
 Calvin also thought that earthly rulers lose their divine right and must be put down when they rise up against God.
 To further protect the rights of ordinary people, Calvin suggested separating political powers in a system of checks and balances (separation of powers).
 Thus he and his followers resisted political absolutism and paved the way for the rise of modern democracy.
 Besides England, the Netherlands were, under Calvinist leadership, the freest country in Europe in the seventeenth and eighteenth centuries.
 It granted asylum to philosophers like Baruch Spinoza and Pierre Bayle.
 Hugo Grotius was able to teach his natural-law theory and a relatively liberal interpretation of the Bible.

 Consistent with Calvin's political ideas, Protestants created both the English and the American democracies.
 In seventeenth-century England, the most important persons and events in this process were the English Civil War, Oliver Cromwell, John Milton, John Locke, the Glorious Revolution, the English Bill of Rights, and the Act of Settlement.
 Later, the British took their democratic ideals to their colonies, e.g. Australia, New Zealand, and India.
 In North America, Plymouth Colony (Pilgrim Fathers; 1620) and Massachusetts Bay Colony (1628) practised democratic self-rule and separation of powers.
 These Congregationalists were convinced that the democratic form of government was the will of God.
 The Mayflower Compact was a social contract.